Rareloop/lumberjack-docs/the-basics/http-requests.md

 # HTTP Requests

-A Request object can be injected into your controllers, e.g.
+To access the current Request object you can be inject it into your Controller by using the `Rareloop\Lumberjack\Http\ServerRequest` type hint, e.g.

 ```
 use Rareloop\Lumberjack\Http\ServerRequest;